MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 ### Incremental refresh for large fact tables

-Fact tables are always the largest tables in the data warehouse.
+Fact tables are always the largest tables in the dimensional model.
 We recommend that you reduce the number of rows transferred for these tables.
 If you have a very large fact table, ensure that you use incremental refresh for that entity.
 An incremental refresh can be done in the Power BI dataset, and also the dataflow entities.

 Incremental refresh gives you options to only refresh part of the data, the part that has changed.
 There are multiple options to choose which part of the data to be refreshed and which part to be persisted.
 To learn more about incremental refresh in dataflows, see [Using incremental refresh with Power BI dataflows](https://docs.microsoft.com/power-bi/transform-model/service-dataflows-incremental-refresh).